-Israel-Hamas truce, hostage release to begin Friday, Qatar says
+Israel-Hamas truce, captive release to begin on Friday, Qatar says

-Truce to begin early Friday and 13 captives held by Hamas to be released later on same day, Qatari official says.
+Truce to begin in the morning and 13 people held by Hamas to be freed in the afternoon, Qatari official says.

-A truce between Israel and the Palestinian armed group Hamas will begin on Friday morning, with civilian captives set to be released from Gaza later in the day, a spokesman for Qatar’s foreign ministry has said.
+A four-day truce between Israel and the Palestinian armed group Hamas will begin on Friday morning with civilian captives set to be released from the Gaza Strip later in the day, a spokesman for Qatar’s Ministry of Foreign Affairs says.

-Speaking to reporters on Thursday, foreign ministry spokesman Majed Al-Ansari said that the temporary truce will begin at 7am (05:00 GMT) and that 13 captives held by Hamas will be released at 4pm (14:00 GMT).
+Speaking to reporters on Thursday, ministry spokesperson Majed al-Ansari said the four-day truce will begin at 7am (05:00 GMT) and 13 captives held by Hamas will be released at 4pm (14:00 GMT) with increased humanitarian aid entering Gaza “as soon as possible”.

 Keep readinglist of 3 items